- 22

 A10:2021 — Server-Side Request Forgery (SSRF)

-OWASP Top 10 Summary Table
+OWASP Top 10 Summary in a Single Table

 | Code | Name | Brief Description |